Rust-GPU/SPIRV-Tools/porting-plan.md

 - [x] Document rollout/rollback procedures and env overrides for downstream consumers.
 - [x] Keep the corpus test job (`ctest` with `SPIRV_TOOLS_DISABLE_RUST_VALIDATOR=0`) in CI to guard parity (script available; wire into CI).

-## Upcoming Milestone: Decoration & Env Constraint Parity
+## Completed Milestone: Decoration & Env Constraint Parity
 Close the remaining decoration/environment-specific gaps against the C++ validator tables.

 Tasks for this milestone: